datafordemocracy/publicpresidency/next_steps.md

 ## Images?

-* Images of Trump from different news sources -- could algorithm predict source? and identify the kinds of features that might differentiate images (e.g., biased images, or images that produce different audience responses(
+* Images of Trump from different news sources -- could algorithm predict source? and identify the kinds of features that might differentiate images (e.g., biased images, or images that produce different audience responses)
-* For example, search for images of Trump from Fox News and from Washington Post... (site:www.foxnews.com <trump>); need about 1000 images per class
+* For example, search for images of Trump from Fox News (site:www.foxnews.com <trump>); need about 1000 images per class
 * Alternatively, use exisitng image data sets for classifying mood; train on that and feed in Trump images (from different media sources) to estimate different trump representations (happy/angry, etc.) by soruce

 ## Sources